Skip to content

 The study of long-term potentiation (LTP), a form of synaptic plasticity first described in detail 50 years ago by Bliss and Lomo, has provided major insights into a huge range of brain physiological and pathophysiological processes.
 The meeting covers the basic molecular mechanisms of LTP, its role in learning and memory, with a particular focus on engrams, and its dysregulation in brain disorders, including Alzheimer’s disease, depression and chronic pain.

-The schedule of talks, speaker biographies and abstracts will be available soon.
-Meeting papers will be published in a future issue of of Philosophical Transactions of the Royal Society B
+The schedule of talks, speaker biographies and abstracts are available below.
+Meeting papers will be published in a future issue of of Philosophical Transactions of the Royal Society B.

 Attending this event